VeryGoodOpenSource/dart_frog/packages/dart_frog_test/README.md

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)
 [![License: MIT][license_badge]][license_link]

-A testing library that makes it easy to test Dart Frog services
+A testing library that makes it easy to test Dart Frog services.
+It offers helpers to mock requests as well as custom matchers in order to write easier to read expections.

 ## Installation 💻